 Andrew Rollins, Troy Thornberry, Laurel Watts, and Richard McLaughlin

-NOAA’s Chemical Sciences Division won for developing a new laser-based instrument to measure SO2 at extremely low mixing ratios relevant to the stratosphere.
+NOAA’s Chemical Sciences Laboratory won for developing a new laser-based instrument to measure SO2 at extremely low mixing ratios relevant to the stratosphere.
 The instrument, built and deployed in record time, will enable better understanding of atmospheric sulfur chemistry and transport, which is critical to understanding the stratospheric aerosol layer, including impacts from geoengineering.
 The new instrument’s detection limit is 50-fold better than previous technologies and it is already is allowing investigation of science questions previously impossible to tackle.
 This project grew out of a 2013 CIRES Innovative Research Project.

-in NOAA’s Chemical Sciences Division won for developing one of the world’s quickest and most automated systems to analyze whole air samples by gas chromatography-mass spectrometry (GC-MS).
+in NOAA’s Chemical Sciences Laboratory won for developing one of the world’s quickest and most automated systems to analyze whole air samples by gas chromatography-mass spectrometry (GC-MS).
 Brian developed a four-device package that includes sampling, analysis and interface, GC-MS, and cannister cleaning, and he also built efficient software to greatly improve speed of data analysis.
 Brian’s improvements now allow routine analysis of field samples within 36 hours, greatly expanding his team’s analytical capabilities and ability to address important science topics such as the emissions of organic gases from oil and natural gas operations.
 Other groups around the world are looking to use some of Brian’s techniques in their own systems.

 in NOAA’s National Centers for Environmental Information (NCEI) won for developing an innovative way to let diverse users of NOAA’s sonar data quickly assess the value of datasets for their particular use, and more easily use the data.
 With her new visualization scheme, developed in partnership with NOAA Fisheries, sonar data users can quickly understand complex datasets, which may contain information on many types of features (eg, the small bubbles of larval fish or phytoplankton, or other indications of zooplankton).
 Carrie’s new visualization strategy allows novice and expert users to explore data without specialized software and training.
 It also represents one of the first interactive science tools developed at NCEI, and is a model for future interactive science efforts within the organization.